 Uniquely located in two of the state’s best public school systems, the Eastmark community is served by both Queen Creek Unified and Gilbert Public school districts.

 Eastmark High School will be the third school located in Eastmark and the fourth school serving the community.
 Two of the nation’s top-ranked charter schools already call Eastmark home: BASIS Mesa at Eastmark serves grades K to 12; Sequoia Pathfinder Academy at Eastmark, a STEAM-based elementary school, serves grades K to 8.
 Additionally, just outside Eastmark’s southeast border is Gateway Polytechnic Academy, a STEAM-focused PreK to 5 QCUSD elementary school.

 “Our schools are an important part of our community.
 The innovative thinking and creative energy are part of Eastmark’s unique culture,” says Suzanne Walden-Wells, Director of Community Life for Eastmark.
 “We are excited to have another quality education partner in Queen Creek’s newest high school to bring into our experiential programming that defines life at Eastmark.”

 Since opening in 2013, Eastmark has quickly grown with the development of homes, amenities and civic facilities outpacing timeline projections.
-Nearly 2,000 homes have sold to date, bringing the estimated resident population to over 5,000.
+Over 3,000 homes have sold to date, bringing the estimated resident population to over 7,000.

 Eastmark is zoned for more than 20 million square feet of nonresidential projects with development plans in the works for future phases of retail, commercial, civic, light industrial and other attractive amenities.
-Eastmark recently welcomed its first church, and its first restaurant, Handlebar Diner, opened in April.
 Other retail and civic uses are expected to be announced in the near future.